Capture of Southern Naval Base: Main events

 On March 13, in response to the intentional sinking of a fourth ship at the mouth of the bay, the Ministry of Foreign Affairs of Ukraine handed a verbal note to Russia over the scuttled ships and the threat to environmental safety in the Black Sea.
 Director of the Information Policy Department of the Ministry of Foreign Affairs of Ukraine Yevhen Perebyinis stated that the responsibility for damage to the marine environment and natural resources rested on the Russian side.

-Also, on March 13, farmers from the Rivne region delivered about 25 tons of food to the Ukriainian sailors.
+Also, on March 13, farmers from the Rivne region delivered about 25 tons of food to the Ukrainian sailors.
 Base commander Vladimir Dogonov said that there was a lot of assistance to the naval base, to the point that they shared it with neighboring military units.
 With the assistance of the Red Cross, residents of Kropyvnytskyi and Novomyrhorod were able to pass along the aid.
 Yuri Fedash, commander of the minesweeper Cherkasy, said that Crimean Tatars from the neighboring villages of Medvedev and Kirovske also provided assistance.

 Following a referendum on the Crimea status on March 16, the seamen requested a clear plan from the Ukrainian leadership for further action on the evacuation of servicemen and their families from Donuzlav.
 However, the acting president of Ukraine, Oleksandr Turchynov, said that the Ministry of Defense and the General Staff issued orders to protect the ships.
 Turchynov also stressed the need to withstand and prevent further Russian invasion of Ukraine.

 Volodymyr Komoedov, deputy of the State Duma of Russia and former commander of the Black Sea Fleet, said that Ukrainian vessels that were in the Crimea would become Russian after the referendum.

 On March 19, 2014, the headquarters of the Southern Naval Base of Ukraine went under the control of the Russian Federation.
 The headquarters gates near the checkpoint were demolished by a bulldozer.
 Russian military vehicles blocked the road to the barracks.
 After that, the ships Vinnitsa, Konstantin Olshansky, Kirovograd, Cherkassy and Chernigov sailed to the middle of Donuzlav to prevent capture.
-On March 20, Vitaliy Zvyagintsev, commander of the five brigades of the surface ships of the Naval Forces of Ukraine, who crossed Russia, ordered all ships to berth.
+On March 20, Vitaliy Zvyagintsev, commander of the five brigades of the surface ships of the Naval Forces of Ukraine, who defected to Russia, ordered all ships to berth.

 On March 21, three machine gun points were deployed on the shore, and the berth was occupied by Russian military personnel.
 On the same day, the ships Kirovograd, Theodosius and Chernigov approached the berth and surrendered.
 The commander of Kirovgrad, Captain of the 3rd rank Volodymyr Khromchenkov, called the Shuster Live transmission live in the evening and told that the ships are waiting for an adequate order for their further fate, adding that the leadership is not connected with him.
 The next day, the commander contacted the head of the Presidential Administration Serhiy Pashynskyi.